Business Execution

 Quick Wins: Stop Overthinking and Overcome Perfection

-Many business owners struggle with overcoming perfection or at least overcoming the desire for perfection.
-This stands to reason.
-After all, a business owner pours so much of themself into their business.
+Many business owners struggle to achieve perfection or overcome their desire for perfection.
+This is understandable.
+After all, business owners pour so much of themselves into their businesses.
 So why wouldn’t they want to produce a perfect product or service?

 As it turns out, the answer is that perfectionism hurts your business more than it helps.
 Here’s why you need to break free of the perfectionist trap.